Logo

 Stages Of Orthodontic Treatment

-What is the advantage of two-phase orthodontic treatment?
+What is two-phase orthodontic treatment?

-What if treatment is put off?
+What if treatment delayed?

 When a two-phase plan is indicated, putting off treatment might result in a need for more invasive treatment later in life which may not completely fix your child’s smile.
 Early treatment can often be most effective for achieving lasting results.